How To Use LinkedIn For Networking?

 In essence, it may be easy and simple to set up a LinkedIn account.
 But nevertheless, there are a few annoying issues with LinkedIn:

 - Too Time Consuming – to gain a large amount of following or to get others to feedback/comment can be a mission.
 With the amount of users on Linked it is quite frustrating as you can message a 100 people but only receive a message back from 2.

 - Too sales focused – LinkedIn was designed to allow professional and businesses to connect.
 Sadly, most users are too sales focused and jump in to selling mode as soon as they connect. (especially forex traders – they are annoying)

 - Not actively engaging groups – I joined the Accounting Professionals UK LinkedIn group in November 2018 – which has over 700 members.
 But, rarely anyone posts, comments, likes or shares content.

 But, LinkedIn is not just about making a profile, hoping to get attention.

 Therefore, although, despite the negatives, there are many successful businesses on LinkedIn.
 But, what is the secret to gaining followers and connections on LinkedIn?

 I’ve listed a few key points I’ve noticed from successful LinkedIn accounts:

-An example here is the Four Seasons Hotel with over 572,000 followers on LinkedIn, although they never share a post of their hotels, instead they post their achievements, team and work culture.
-From this, we learn the importance of showcasing your company’s work culture.
+An example here is the Four Seasons Hotel with over 572,000 followers on LinkedIn.
+Although, they never share a post about their hotels, their post on achievements, team and work culture gain considerable attraction.

 The important thing to remember is, you should stick to one personality type.
 Each personality type attracts a certain audience and you can adapt as per requirements.